don/cordova-plugin-rfduino/README.md

 The current version will only connect to one RFduino at a time.

-For this version rfduino.write() only accepts strings and does not check if data exceeds the max size.
+rfduino.write() does not check if data exceeds the max size.

 # Installing